 So if glucosamine isn’t a medication, what is it?

-The answer is a glucosamine is a nutraceutical, in other words a food supplement with a beneficial medical effect on the body – in this case on the joints.
+The answer is glucosamine is a nutraceutical, in other words, a food supplement with a beneficial medical effect on the body – in this case on the joints.

 The glucosamine molecule is an amino acid (a building block of protein).